Form and Void (True Detective): Writing

 Before the episode aired, creator Nic Pizzolatto was questioned "what should viewers be thinking about" the episode, to which he responded, "Anything they want.
 Binary systems, maybe."

-Pizzolatto had the ending in mind when he started writing the season, indicating that Cohle would be "articulating, without sentimentality or illusion, an actual kind of optimism".
+Pizzolatto had the ending in mind when he started writing the season, indicating that Rust would be "articulating, without sentimentality or illusion, an actual kind of optimism".
 He explained, "I want to follow the characters and the story through what they organically demand.
 And it would have been the easiest thing in the world to kill one or both of these guys."
 He also wanted the characters to feel a sense of redemption or deliverance, stating "They are not healed, but now, for the first time, you can imagine a future where they are healed.
 And before that was never a possibility for Cohle and hardly a possibility for Hart.
 But now it's a real earned possibility."

 For the opening scene that depicts Errol Childress' house, Pizzolatto explained, "For the finale, I thought the audience deserved to get a close point of view on the monster, and to recognize him the way you recognize the heroes of True Detective.
 There are no monsters other than humans, no heroes other than humans.
 The challenge with Errol was to imply an entire history and personal mythology and methodology within the limited amount of time we had with him.
 Since this was the finale, I thought we could make room for one more point of view, the dark mirror to our characters, the shadow they've been chasing for so 17 years without knowing it, the historical victim of bad men who murders women and children."